gamingwithevets/sneky/README.md

 # Game Features
 ## Turbo Mode
 The snake's speed is 0% at first, which is VERY slow.
 Normally, eating an apple makes the snake speed up by *a little bit*.
 But that's slow, right?
-Hold down the Turbo key (default: LCTRL) to speed the snake up until you lift the key!
-Keep in mind that this speed is *slower* than the max speed.
+Hold down the Turbo key (default: LCTRL) to speed the snake up to max speed until you lift the key!
-In Angry Apple mode, this slows down the snake to 0%, making escaping the snake easier.
+In Angry Apple mode, this slows down the snake to a little over 0%, making escaping the snake easier.
 ## AI Snake
 Serial Number **Q**5**U**4**E**X7YY2**E**9**N**, a.k.a.
 Queen from *Deltarune*, comes to help you!
 Press the AI Snake key (default: X) to receive help from her and let her play instead.
 Press the AI Snake key again to regain control of the snake.
 Keep in mind: The Queen will not help you in Angry Apple mode, since she's controlling the snake!